Plus: Greenhouses, Garden Shows & Garden Tours

 Near Ottawa, in Gatineau Park, just across the border in Quebec, you’ll find a fabulous and famous garden, The Mackenzie King Estate.
 This is the former summer home of Canadian Prime Minister Mackenzie King.
 On the grounds you’ll also discover several “ruins” of buildings that King brought to the property to decorate his garden.
 While you’re there, you can also tour the property’s buildings and dine at the Moorside Tearoom.

-Oshawa’s Parkwood Estate in Oshawa is one of the most stunning house gardens in Ontario (certainly one of my favourites).
+Oshawa’s Parkwood Estate in Oshawa is one of the most stunning house gardens in Ontario.
 Formerly the private domain of the founder of General Motors Canada, the garden is now open to the public.
 You can tour the grounds for free, but there’s a fee to visit the mansion (well worth it!).
-We had lunch outside in the pavilion facing the fountain.
+You can have lunch outside in the pavilion facing the fountain.
 They also serve afternoon tea.

 Above: Parkwood Estate Garden fountain.